Jai-Community/PGAJ-Projective-Geometric-Algebra-in-Jai/README.md

 An implementation of (Euclidean) Projective Geometric Algebra in Jai, including dual quaternions, homogeneous points and planes, plucker coordinates, and flectors

 # What is a Dual Quaternion?
 What is a Flector?
-These are the two basic data structures you use in this library.
+These are the two basic data structures you use in this library:

 A **Dual quaternion**(Dq) is 8 floats and can be any of these:
 -A translation (imagine a "vector" if you like)